guywiddasnipah/Aim-Trainer-Mod/README.md

 ## Feedback  <a name="feedback"></a>

 Feedback from the user community goes a long way in polishing the mod's experience and as such, is highly appreciated.
-To submit any suggestions, issues and other forms of feedback, join our mod's official Discord with the button below.
+To submit any suggestions, issues and other forms of feedback, click on the button below to join the mod's dedicated official Discord.
 <p align="center">
   <a href="https://dsc.gg/aim-trainer-mod">
     <img alt="Discord" src="https://img.shields.io/badge/Discord-5865F2?style=for-the-badge&logo=discord&logoColor=white">